cosc-404-2022/lab3/README.md

 - `readAll()` - to read and print out all records (2 marks)
 - `findRecord(String key)` - to find a specific record with the specified key and output the record (5 marks)
 - `findStartOfRecord(String key)` - may be helpful to find a specific record and return the byte offset into the file of this record from the start of the file (marks are included with findRecord)
-- `insertRecord(String record)` - to add a new record to the text file in the proper format (2 marks)
+- `insertRecord(String record)` - to add a new record to the text file in the proper format.
+Insert puts the record at the end of the file.
+(2 marks)
 - `deleteRecord(String key)` - to find a specific record with the specified key and remove the record from the text file (3 marks)
 - `updateRecord(String key, int col, String value)` - to locate record with key and update the specified column with the new value.
 (6 marks)